logo

 What is the difference between counselor vs. therapist?

 The terms counselor and therapist are frequently used interchangeably, making it difficult to reach a consensus or a firm definition of the differences between a counselor vs. therapist.
 One difference between the two is the licensure terms commonly used.
 “Therapist” frequently refers to someone working in marriage and family therapy, whereas “counselor” frequently refers to someone working in another field of counseling–though not always!
-Another difference between counselor and therapist can be the scope of practice: licensed counselors are generally able to diagnose and assess mental disorders, whereas licensed therapists might not have this privilege in all states.
+Additionally, the scope of practice for counselors and therapists can vary, but in most states, counselors and therapists with appropriate licensure are able to diagnose and assess mental disorders.

 What is the difference between psychologist vs. counselor?

-Compared to counselor vs. therapist, the difference between counselor and psychologist is easier to distinguish.
-The major difference between counselor and psychologist is education: a counselor must only have a master’s degree, whereas a psychologist must have a doctoral degree such as a PhD.
-In this respect, psychologists have undergone additional education compared to their counseling peers.
+The major difference between counselors and psychologists is education: a counselor must only have a master’s degree, whereas a psychologist must have a doctoral degree such as a Doctor of Philosophy (PhD).
 Another difference between counselors and psychologists is the scope of practice.
 Psychologists can diagnose and assess a greater range of mental disorders and, in some states, may have prescribing privileges.
 The area of practice is another place where the difference between psychologist vs. counselor can be seen.
 As doctorally-trained practitioners, psychologists are often involved in research.
-Counselors typically work in applied counseling–that is, working directly with patients.
+Counselors typically work directly with patients in applied counseling.

 References: